vivianingridd/vivianingridd/README.md

-- 🚀 I'm starting my career as a Back-end developer.
+ 🚀 I'm starting my career as a Back-end developer.
-- 💻 I’m currently studying Java.
-- 🐵 I’m a Back-end Developer Intern at Monkey Exchange.

 <div align="">